appserver-io/appserver/get-started/psrs.md

 * [socket](https://github.com/appserver-io-psr/http-message)
 * [deplyoment](https://github.com/appserver-io-psr/deployment)

-> As long as the `PSRs` are in progress, our guarantee actually is **NOT** valid for those.
-We hope, that we can extend the guarantee with the next releases, so it will also include the `server specific PSRs`.
+> As long as the `PSRs` are in progress, there will be no guarantee for our `PSRs`.
+We hope we can extend the guarantee with the next releases, so it will also include the `server specific PSRs`.

 ## What does our `PSRs` mean for you
 ***